Russia is now in control of much of Severodonetsk, the epicenter of the battle for Ukraine's eastern Donbas region

 This brings the total death toll of minors during Russia's invasion of Ukraine to 287, the Prosecutor General's Office said in a Telegram post.
 More than 492 children have been injured during the war, according to the statement.

-The statement added that these figures are not complete, as work is underway to verify the deaths of children in other places where there is active fighting.
+The statement added the figures are not complete, as work is underway to verify the deaths of children in other places where there is active fighting.

 The news comes as the city is battling a potential cholera outbreak, according to a British intelligence report published on Friday.